omeka/Documentation/source/Reference/libraries/globals/link_to_item_search.rst

 .. include:: /Reference/libraries/globals/summary/link_to_item_search.rst

-.. php:function:: link_to_item_search(string $text, array $props, string $uri)
+.. php:function:: link_to_item_search($text = null, $props = array(), $uri = null)

-    Return HTML for a link to the item search form.
+    Get HTML for a link to the item search form.

+    :type $text: string
-    :param string $text: Text of the link.
+    :param $text: Text of the link.
 Default is 'Search Items'.
+    :type $props: array
-    :param array $props: HTML attributes for the link.
+    :param $props: HTML attributes for the link.
+    :type $uri: string
-    :param string $uri: Action for the form.
+    :param $uri: Action for the form.
 Defaults to 'items/browse'.
     :returns: string

 *****